PowerFeather/powerfeather-docs/docs/guides/reduce_power_usage.md

 ## Use ship or shutdown mode

-Ship and shutdown mode are special power modes in which the battery is virtually cut-off from the board.
+Ship and shutdown mode are special power modes in which the battery is cut off from the board.
+Use [Mainboard::enterShipMode](../sdk/api/mainboard.md#result-entershipmode) and [Mainboard::enterShutdownMode](../sdk/api/mainboard.md#result-entershutdownmode) to enter these modes.

 ```cpp
 Board.enterShipMode(); // enter ship mode